-The Group's principal financial liabilities comprise of borrowings, lease obligation, trade and other payables.
+The Group's principal financial liabilities comprise of borrowings, bank overdraft, lease obligation, contingent consideration, OCRPS, trade and other payables.
 The main purpose of these financial liabilities is to finance the Group's operations.
-The Group's principal financial assets include security deposits, investments, trade and other receivables and cash and cash equivalents that is derived directly from its operations.
+The Group's principal financial assets include security deposits, investments, trade and other receivables, unbilled revenue and contract assets and cash and cash equivalents that is derived directly from its operations.
 The Group also enters into derivative transactions for hedging purpose.